e2technologies/ViewCSS/README.md

 It supports the following values

   - *number* - Specifies the opacity.
 From 0.0 (fully transparent) to 1.0 (fully opaque)

+##### text-transform
+The "text-transform" property allows the developer to define transform of the text

+It supports the following values

+  - uppercase - Transforms all characters to uppercase
+  - lowercase - Transforms all characters to lowercase
+  - capitalize - Transforms the first character of each word to uppercase

+##### text-decoration-color
+The "text-transform-color" property allows the developer to define the color of the decoration

+It supports the following values

+  - *color* - Specifies the color of the text-decoration

+##### text-decoration-line
+The "text-decoration-line" property allows the developer to define the type of line to decorate the text with

+It supports the following values

+  - overline - (UNSUPPORTED) Defines a line above the text
+  - underline - Defines a line below the text
+  - line-through - Defines a line through the text

+##### text-decoration-style
+The "text-decoration-style" property allows the developer to define the type of style to apply to the line

+It supports the following values

+  - solid - The line will display as a single line
+  - double - The line will display as a double line
+  - dotted - The line will display as a dotted line
+  - dashed - The line will display as a dashed line
+  - wavy - (UNSUPPORTED) The line will display as a wavy line

 ##### tint-color (custom)
 The "tint-color" property will set the "tinColor" attribute of the view.